element-hq/riot-android/docs/notifications.md

 The time given to the homeserver to answer to a fallback background sync.
 Default is 6s.

+# Background tasks in Android 8

+Android 8 added limitations on the way app can run in background: *To improve the user experience, Android 8.0 (API level 26) imposes limitations on what apps can do while running in the background* (https://developer.android.com/about/versions/oreo/background.html).

+On an Android 8 device, that gives only 15s to run in backgroumd.

+This impacts the background behavior of the app:

+- in GCM mode, the background synchronisation to fetch data to fill the notification can be interupted.
+- in fallback mode, the loop of background syncs can be broken.
+The user receive no more notifications.

 ---
 WIP
----

-# Android 8
-Android added limitations on the way app can run in background:

-*To improve the user experience, Android 8.0 (API level 26) imposes limitations on what apps can do while running in the background* (https://developer.android.com/about/versions/oreo/background.html)

 ## How it is solved in Riot
 Double notifications!